Neural Koopman prior for data assimilation: Introduction

 Our approach fits into the Koopman operator framework to model dynamical systems from data.
 More specifically, our contributions are the following:

-1) We perform a synthetic review of the different approaches that have recently been used to compute data-driven approximations of the Koopman operator, emphasizing on the limitations of each of the successive categories of approaches.
+1) We perform a synthetic review of the different approaches that have recently been used to compute data-driven approximations of the Koopman operator, emphasising on the limitations of each of the successive categories of approaches.

-2) We refine and extend our own approach to learn a neural Koopman operator, first sketched in~\cite{ICASSP}, with a discussion on the interest of having a (close to) orthogonal Koopman operator and on handling irregular time series.
+2) We refine and extend our own approach to learn a neural Koopman operator, first sketched in~\cite{ICASSP}, with theoretical arguments to support the search for an approximately orthogonal Koopman operator and extensive evidence that this search is beneficial for training models that transfer well to new tasks and data distributions.

-3) We present several ways to use our model as a fully-differentiable dynamical prior in data assimilation in order to solve inverse problems using automatic differentiation.
+3) We present in detail the conditions and methods for switching our model from a discrete to a continuous formulation and vice versa, in order to train and evaluate on irregularly-sampled sequential data.
+To the best of our knowledge, we present the first experiments of training a data-driven Koopman model on irregular data.

-4) We present associated results on simulated as well as real-world data.
-We notably perform a frequency upsampling experiment on fluid flow data.
-We also show interpolation experiments on satellite image time series using variational data assimilation with our model as a dynamical prior, including in hard scenarios such as irregularly sampled data and transfer to new areas unseen during training.
+4) We discuss several ways to use our model as a fully-differentiable dynamical prior in data assimilation in order to solve inverse problems using automatic differentiation.
+We present extensive experiments for forecasting and interpolation, including in hard scenarios such as irregularly sampled data and transfer to areas unseen during training.
+We show that our model is a stronger and more versatile choice as a learned dynamical prior than classical forecasting models such as long short-term memory (LSTM) neural networks.